dymensionxyz/dymension/readme.md

 sh scripts/incentives/incentive_pools_bootstrap.sh
 ```

-wait for the gov proposal to pass, and valitate with:
+wait for the gov proposal to pass, and validate with:

 ```sh
 dymd q poolincentives distr-info